 Chiang Mai, if you’ve never been, is an enchanting and beautiful city in Northen Thailand.
-A university city that buzzes with excitement and possibility together with a wonderful coolness to relax and take it easy.
+A university city that buzzes with excitement and possibility together with a wonderful coolness inviting you to relax and take it easy.
 It is a city that holds many strings to its bow – one of those being The Sticky Waterfall, also known as Bua Tong Waterfalls.
-The Sticky Waterfall in Chiang Mai is a local secret and being slightly out of town and hidden in the Si Lanna National Park it makes the perfect day trip to escape for a few hours and relax in Thailand.
-Just like a local.
+The Sticky Waterfall in Chiang Mai is a local secret, it is hidden in the Si Lanna National Park and makes the perfect day trip to escape for a few hours and relax in Thailand.
+With the local people.

 This post contains affiliate links.
 They cost you nothing but we make a small commission.